 New PC builders and upgraders without experience with XMP often wonder why their memory doesn't run at its advertised speed or data rate.
 High-speed memory that operates outside of industry standard specifications doesn’t get automatically configured when plugged into most systems.
 Realizing that most users won't manually overclock their memory to reach its rated above-standard rating, Intel developed an extended configuration table that’s stored on each compatible memory module’s EEPROM (a tiny flash storage chip), alongside the industry-standard settings which the memory will usually default to when first installed.

 The information contained within this table extension is called an Extreme Memory Profile (XMP), and it includes such things as higher-than standard speed (data rate), lower-than-standard response time (latency), and any additional voltage needed to make the memory stable at these higher settings.
-Shown above is a CPU-Z screen shot of the configuration reading from a set of memory that supports both an increased data rate (DDR4-3200) and a decreased latency set (DDR4-2666 C15).
+Shown above is a CPU-Z screen shot (see how to take screenshots in Windows) of the configuration reading from a set of memory that supports both an increased data rate (DDR4-3200) and a decreased latency set (DDR4-2666 C15).
 Based upon DDR4-2666 C17 integrated curcuits (ICs), this kit needs the motherboard to increase its DIMM voltage from 1.20V to 1.35V to run reliably at its highest XMP data rate.

 How Do I Enable XMP?